 - grating it raw onto salads or cereals

-6. Maintain a moderate weight
+Maintaining a moderate weight

-Eating a balanced diet is key for a person’s general health, and it can also help them manage their weight.
+Eating a balanced diet is key for a person’s general health, and it can also help them manage their body weight.

-The Obesity Action Coalition says that acid reflux occurs more frequently among adults who have a high body mass index (BMI) or obesity.
 The reason for the link seems to be that excess fat around the abdominal area puts pressure on the stomach, making the body work harder to keep acid down.

-It is important that people focus on safe ways to lose weight, as losing too much weight too quickly may also cause health problems.
+It is important that people focus on safe ways to lose weight, as losing too much weight too quickly may cause health problems.

-7. Chew sugar-free gum after meals
+Chewing sugar-free gum after meals

-9. Try herbal tea
+Trying herbal tea

 Herbal teas can also help improve digestion and ease symptoms such as dizziness or nausea.